NickBwalley/ReactJS/README.md

 4. Specifying images
  - install faker js (npm install --save faker)
 5. Duplicating a single component
-6. Extracting JSX to new reusable component
+6. Extracting JSX to new component
 7. Component Nesting
 8. React's Props System (Properties)
  - Props - System for passing data from a parent component to a child component.
 9. Passing and Receiving Props.
 10. Passing Multiple Props.
+11. Components Reuse
+12. Implementation of an approval card
+13. Showing Custom Children.